Offshore gas and condensate field

 Drilling at the well is ongoing, with an additional side-track also being drilled north of the structure using the existing well.

-The first phase includes the development of the site’s top reservoirs, including the Fasila and Balakhany formations, and will also enable field appraisal for future phrases.
+The first phase involves the development of the site’s top reservoirs, including the Fasila and Balakhany formations, and will also enable field appraisal for future phrases.

 Later phases will see the development of deeper and shallow reservoirs.